dcSpark/shinkai-node/shinkai-bin/shinkai-node/src/network/README_LIBP2P.md

 - **Protocols Used:**
   - GossipSub: For message broadcasting and pub/sub communication
-  - mDNS: For local peer discovery
   - Identify: For peer identification and capability exchange
-  - Kademlia: For distributed hash table and peer routing
   - Ping: For connection health monitoring
   - DCUtR: For NAT traversal and hole punching